Tomislav Tomašević

-Tomislav Tomašević (/hr/; born 13 January 1982) is a Croatian politician, activist, environmentalist and political scientist who has served as the 53rd mayor of Zagreb since 2021.
-He is one of the leaders of the national We Can! political party, as well as of the local Zagreb is OURS! party until 2025, when the two merged.
-Since the 2017 Zagreb local elections, he has been a delegate in the Zagreb Assembly.
-He was also elected to the Croatian Parliament in the 2020 election.
+Tomislav Tomašević (/hr/; born 13 January 1982) is a Croatian politician, activist, environmentalist and political scientist who has served as the 53rd mayor of Zagreb since 4 June 2021.

-He ran for mayor of Zagreb in the 2021 local elections and defeated right-wing candidate Miroslav Škoro in the second round, by a margin of 64% to 34%.
-In the 2021 mayoral election in Zagreb, Tomašević received a record number of votes in both rounds.
+He was born in Zagreb, then part of the Socialist Republic of Croatia within Yugoslavia.
+He graduated from the University of Zagreb and later studied at the University of Cambridge.

+Tomašević is one of the coordinators of the green-left political platform We Can!
+(Croatian: Možemo!), founded in 2019.
+According to publicly available data, the party reported approximately 300–350 registered members nationwide as of 2023, placing it among the smaller parliamentary political parties in Croatia in terms of formal membership.

+Until 2025, he was also a leading figure of the local political party Zagreb is OURS!, which formally merged with We Can! in 2025.

 Life

 Early life and education

 Tomašević was born in 1982 in Zagreb, SR Croatia, Yugoslavia to mother Ivanka and father Smiljan.
 He and his brother Tihomir grew up in Zapruđe and later in Zaprešić as the young family moved before his return to Zagreb.

 Tomašević's uncle, Ivo Tomašević, is a Catholic priest and a prominent member of the Episcopal Conference of Bosnia and Herzegovina.
 His paternal grandparents were Bosnian Croats from Vidovice near Orašje.

-Tomašević enrolled in the Faculty of Law at the University of Zagreb, but switched to and graduated from the Faculty of Political Science in 2010, and completed a postgraduate in environment, society and development from the University of Cambridge in 2013.
+Tomašević initially enrolled at the University of Zagreb's Faculty of Law before transferring to the Faculty of Political Science, where he graduated with a degree in political science in 2010, after which he completed a postgraduate in environment, society and development from the University of Cambridge in 2013.
 He received several awards and scholarships, including the Marshal Memorial Fellowship, Chevening Fellowship and Cambridge Overseas Trust Fellowship.